It’s a story wrought in the deepest pit of marketing despair.

 But how do you determine which keywords are high-traffic and which ones are a waste of time?

 What you’ll see is a list of the most-searched keywords that include the word or phrase you typed in.
-It will even show you the volume, value, and average cost-per-click of that keyword.
+It will even show you the volume, average cost-per-click, paid difficulty, and search difficulty.

-If I specialize in men’s haircuts, then I might want to consider targeting “best haircuts for men” because it has the most search volume surrounding it.
+If I specialize in men’s haircuts, then I might want to consider targeting “haircuts for men” because it has the most search volume surrounding it.

 Here’s a good test to run on your website.
 Type in the exact keyword that you have a #1 ranking for and check out the search volume.